effektif/user-docs/docs/include_action-types/google.rst

     The calendar within the selected Google account.
 Event summary (optional)
     A text variable to use as the name of the new calendar event.
-    If you don’t select a text variable, the event name will be blank.
+    If you don’t select a text variable, the event will have a blank name.
 Start date
     A date variable for the event’s start date and time.
 End date